What Is White Pesto?

 There is no official white pesto recipe, but as a general rule, it never contains basil and almost always contains a generous glug of heavy cream.
 This gives the sauce a silky mouthfeel and a rich, luxurious flavour, although a more frugal version can be made by switching the expensive cream for some milk-soaked bread.

-The problem with most of the white pesto recipes you find online is that the resulting sauces are generally quite yellow or grey and not really that white at all.
-In the name of research, therefore, we've devised what we think could be the whitest pesto ever created.
+The problem with most of the white pesto recipes you find online is that the resulting sauces are generally yellow or grey and not really white.
+Therefore, in the name of research, we've devised what we think could be the whitest pesto ever created.

 The ultimate white pesto recipe